ourfabriq/fabriq-hiring-challenge/README.md

 ## Challenge

 ### Instructions
-- Create a branch off of main
+- Create a fork of this repo
 - Complete the challenge
 - Let us know you've completed it